LeTurt/turtlegod/cryptonote_notes.md

 The list actually also contains lots of 0.0.0.0 entries towards the end.
 So it might be that the list is always of this specified length, even if at some point there are not that many peers connected to a particular node.
-Certainly, how all the peer id's are constructed, how peers are selected, and so on would be interesting to see.
+How all the peer id's are constructed, how peers are selected, and so on would be interesting to see, but did not have resources to go there.

 ### 1002: Timed Sync

 Timed sync seems to be a way for nodes to exchange synchronization information after a handshake.
-Again, no idea really, just guessing, would need a lot more reading of the CN code to really say.
+Again, no idea really, just guessing, would need a lot more reading of the CN code and proto implementation to really say.
 But the structure is very similar to that of the handshake:

 Root section